Alfred Nobel's family descended from Olof Rudbeck, the most famous scientist in Sweden in the 17th century. Alfred was fluent in several languages.

 Alfred Bernhard Nobel was born in Stockholm on 21 October 1833.
 The menfolk of the family were engineers and businessmen.
-In 1842, Alfred moved with his mother and brothers to St. Petersburg, where his father Immanuel Nobel had opened an armaments factory a few years previously.
+In 1842, Alfred moved with his mother and brothers to St. Petersburg, where his father Immanuel Nobel had opened an armaments factory a few years prior.
 He manufactured landmines for the Tsar's army, and made good profits.
 Alfred did not attend school but received private tutoring from good teachers.
 He was quick to master four foreign languages, and showed great ability in the natural sciences, especially chemistry.

 The end of the Crimean War in 1856 had unfortunate results for Immanuel Nobel and his family: the factory went bankrupt.
 The parents and their youngest son Emil returned home to Sweden; the three older boys stayed in St. Petersburg to see if they could get the business back on a sound footing.
 It was at this time that Alfred Nobel began to take an interest in nitroglycerine - an extremely explosive liquid invented by the Italian Ascanio Sobrero.
 Nobel saw that there was a lot of money to be made from industrial exploitation of the explosive, provided a safer way could be found of handling it.
 In 1863, after extensive experimentation, he came up with a promising blend of nitroglycerine and black powder, which he marketed as "blasting oil".
 On it he obtained the first of a total of 355 patents.
 It marked the first step on the road to what was to prove his greatest success: the invention of dynamite.